About the Climate Leadership Council

 Founder & CEO

-Ted Halstead — founder, President and CEO of the Climate Leadership Council — is a social entrepreneur, author and frequent public speaker.
-Previously, he founded New America, a leading centrist think tank based in Washington, D.C., where he served as founding President and CEO from 1999 to 2007, and continues to serve on the Board of Directors.
+Previously, Halstead founded New America, a centrist public policy institute that has become one of the largest and most influential think tanks in Washington, DC.
+He served as founding President and CEO of New America from 1999 to 2007, and continues to serve on its Board of Directors.

 At the age of 25, Halstead founded and directed Redefining Progress, an environmental economics think tank that organized the 1997 Economists’ Statement on Climate Change.
 It includes 18 Nobel laureates as signatories, and remains the largest public statement in the history of the economics profession.

 He is co-author with Michael Lind of The Radical Center: The Future of American Politics (Doubleday, 2001), and editor of The Real State of the Union (Basic Books, 2004).
 He was selected as a Young Global Leader by the World Economic Forum in Switzerland.

 Mr. Halstead is a frequent public speaker and media commentator, having appeared as a guest on Nightline, ABC’s World News Tonight, CNN, CNBC, C-SPAN and PBS.
 His articles have appeared in the New York Times, the Washington Post, the Financial Times, Fortune, the Atlantic, National Review, Los Angeles Times and the Harvard Business Review.

 Halstead graduated Phi Beta Kappa from Dartmouth College, and received his Master’s degree from Harvard’s Kennedy School of Government, where he was a Montgomery Fellow.